Wisteria frutescens: Pests and diseases

 Wisteria frutescens, in general, is subject to few pests or diseases.
 It is, however, subject to damage by typical pests like aphids, leaf miners, Japanese beetles, scale insects, and mealybugs.
 Pests of particular concern are longhorn beetles, such as Synaphaeta guexi, and the Asian long-horned beetle.
 These beetles will bore into the woody stems of young or unhealthy wisteria, causing disruption of water and nutrient flow.
 This also allows for the potential to introduce disease, like rot, and both of these have the potential to cause death of the plant.

 A fungus, Aplosporella wistariae Ellis & Barthol., has been found on some cultivars of wisteria in Louisville, Kansas.
 Its stromata are elliptical or orbicular, are 1–2 mm in diameter, and are sunk into the bark, which causes raised pustules, some of which are ruptured.
 Its perithecia are 120–150 μm and are white inside; sporules are oblong, measuring 12–16 by 6–7 μm.

 Partly dead leaves of Wisteria frutescens have been found to host Phomatospora wistariae Ellis & Everh.
 This fungus is perithecial, meaning its fruiting body is flask-shaped with an ostiole through which its ascospores are released.
 It is mostly epiphytic, and it grows in relatively flat gray spots that are approximately 2–4 mm. in diameter.
 These spots are bounded by narrow dark lines, and frequently merge.
 Phomatospora wistariae is hyaline in appearance and resembles a membrane, it is sessile, it does not have paraphyses, its asci are oblong, and its sporidia are biseriate and have an oblong-elliptical shape.
-Its perithecia mesaure to about 110–120 μm, its asci 35–45 by 10–12 μm, and its sporidia 12 by 6 μm.
+Its perithecia measure to about 110–120 μm, its asci 35–45 by 10–12 μm, and its sporidia 12 by 6 μm.

 Rhizobium radiobacter, previously known as Agrobacterium tumefaciens and commonly as crown gall, is a soil-borne bacterium that occasionally infects wisteria, causing abnormal growths or swellings on the roots or stems.
 It infects the plant through its Ti plasmid, and then A. tumefaciens integrates a part of its DNA into the chromosome of the host plant's cells.
 The K-48 strain of the bacterium can be effectively used to prevent infection by the pathogenic strain of crown gall.

 Root-knot nematodes are parasites known to affect most species of plants, wisteria not being an exception, but wisteria is susceptible to Texas root rot caused by the fungus Phymatotrichum omnivorum.
 Texas root rot damages the roots and prevents their absorption of water, resulting in wilting then death.

 Pantoea agglomerans has been shown to induce galls on Wisteria.

 Wisteria brachybotrys, Wisteria floribunda, Wisteria sinensis and Wisteria venusta are hosts for various powdery mildew species, Botryosphaeria, and Phomopsis canker and die-back pathogens, Phyllosticta wisteriae, and Septoria wisteriae.
 Wisteria vein mosaic virus (a variant of the tobacco mosaic virus) and subterranean clover stunt virus are the only two known viruses to infect genus Wisteria, and the potential for Wisteria frutescens to contract any of the previously mentioned diseases is undetermined.